AI Doesn't Hallucinate About Your Product

 Here’s the really insidious part.

 Humans who are uncertain hedge.
-“I think the pricing starts at $49 - let me double-check.”
+“I think the pricing starts at $49, so let me double-check.
 This hedging signals to the prospect that the information might not be definitive, and the prospect adjusts their expectation accordingly.
 The uncertainty is communicated, and the damage is limited.

 AI doesn’t hedge.
-When an AI retrieves a pricing figure from its knowledge base, it presents it with the same confidence regardless of whether the source was verified yesterday or eighteen months ago.
-“Our pricing starts at $49/seat/month” - stated with the smooth authority that only a language model can produce.
+When an AI retrieves a pricing figure from its knowledge base, it presents it with the same confidence regardless of whether the source was verified yesterday or eighteen months ago. $49/seat/month,” stated with the authority that only a language model can produce.
 No caveats, no hesitation, no “I’m not sure.”

 This creates what I call the confidence-accuracy inversion: the less accurate the source, the more dangerous the AI’s confidence becomes.
 A human with bad information creates a small problem (uncertain communication, limited reach).
 An AI with bad information creates a massive problem (confident communication, unlimited reach).

-According to research from the Nielsen Norman Group on AI trust calibration, users accept AI-generated information as authoritative 73% of the time - compared to 52% for information presented as human-authored (NNG AI Trust Survey, 2025).
+According to research from the Nielsen Norman Group on AI trust calibration, users accept AI-generated information as authoritative 73% of the time, compared to 52% for human-authored information.
 The confidence of AI output makes source errors not just more common but more damaging, because users are less likely to independently verify AI-presented information.

 The Reframe